How you will travel closer to the people and culture.

 Subscribe to my newsletter to follow my projects and get updates.

-I own a guesthouse in France.
-From May to October, I provide the accommodation in a private flat of my house.
-It allows me to propose a personal experience of the south-west of France to the English-speaking travellers visiting France.
+I also own a guesthouse in France and have the project to provide the accommodation in a private flat of my house.
+My aim is to show the local Basque traditions and festivals to my guests, the English-speaking travellers visiting France.
 You can find all the information on my website Travels France.

 Thank you for your interest, and don't hesitate to contact me if you're interested in the tribal and minority cultures.